ibm-cloud-docs/FileStorage/new-ibm-block-and-file-storage-location-and-features.md

 copyright:
   years: 2014, 2018
-lastupdated: "2018-05-22"
+lastupdated: "2018-05-24"

 ---
 {:new_window: target="_blank"}
-{:shortdesc: .shortdesc}

 # New Locations and Features of {{site.data.keyword.filestorage_short}}

 {{site.data.keyword.BluSoftlayer_full}} is introducing a new version of {{site.data.keyword.filestorage_full}}!
 The new storage is available in select data centers, and is backed by flash storage at higher IOPS levels with disk-level encryption for data-at-rest.
-All storage ordered in the select data centers is automatically created with the new version of {{site.data.keyword.filestorage_short}}.
+All storage that is ordered in the select data centers is automatically created with the new version of {{site.data.keyword.filestorage_short}}.

-**Note:** The NFS mount point for new volumes has changed.
+**Note:** The NFS mount point for new volumes changed.
 See **New mount point for enhanced {{site.data.keyword.filestorage_short}} volumes** section for details.

 The new {{site.data.keyword.filestorage_short}} is available in following regions/data centers with more data center availability added later!